s0kil/Tweezer/README.md

 </div>

 Put simply, Tweezer is a tool for identifying function names in stripped binaries and un-named functions.
-Using a model/ dataset trained of broad or specific binaries Tweezer can provide a function name for a function that is close to the unamed function - using word2vec and cosine distance.
+Using a model/dataset trained on broad or specific binaries Tweezer can provide a function name for a function that is close to the unamed function - using word2vec and cosine distance.

 * **🔬 Function Finding:** Take a function with no name/ unknown functionality and run it through the model.
 Tweezer will retrieve the names of similar function's it's been trained against.
 * **🤖 Specific Training and Extending:** Tweezer is easily extendable and trainable off any binaries supported in Ghidra's decompilation.